-Covid-19 Expected To Influence Holiday Travel - The Southern Maryland Chronicle
+COVID-19 Expected To Influence Holiday Travel - The Southern Maryland Chronicle

-WASHINGTON, D. C. (Tuesday, December 15, 2020) –– AAA Travel expects the vast majority of Americans to stay home this holiday season, with the surging coronavirus pandemic considered to be a key factor in the decision-making process of many who are opting not to travel for the holidays.
+TOWSON, MD (Monday, December 21, 2020) –– AAA Travel expects the vast majority of Americans, including Marylanders, to stay home this holiday season, with COVID-19 considered to be a key factor in the decision-making of many who are opting not to travel.

-In other words, health concerns and official travel guidance are influencing the decisions of Americans to avoid traveling over the year-end holidays, a period that typically sees high demand for vacations.
-While AAA expects at least 34 million fewer travelers compared to last year’s holiday season, as many as 84.5 million Americans may still travel from December 23 through January 3, a decline in the travel of at least 29%.
+Public health concerns and travel guidance are influencing their decisions not to travel over the year-end holidays, a period that typically sees high demand for vacations.
+While AAA expects at least 34 million fewer travelers compared to last year’s holiday season, as many as 84.5 million Americans may still travel from Dec.
+23 through Jan.
+3, a decline in travel of at least 29%.

-In the wake of dire warnings from public health officials that traveling during the dual holiday travel period may increase your odds of contracting the coronavirus, or spreading it to elderly loved ones and to others, far fewer Washington metro area residents will be venturing home for the holidays.
-Two-thirds of all Greater Washington area residents are expected to stay home during the busiest and biggest travel period – Christmas Day and New Year’s Day – of the year.
-The number of Christmastide travelers from the region will plummet by almost 30 percent.

 “While Thanksgiving is traditionally spent gathering with friends and family, the year-end holidays are when Americans often venture out for longer, more elaborate vacations.
-That will not be the case this year,” said Paula Twidale, senior vice president, AAA Travel.
+That will not be the case this year,” said Ragina C. Ali, Public and Government Affairs Manager at AAA Mid-Atlantic.
 “Public health concerns, official guidance not to travel, and an overall decline in consumer sentiment have encouraged the vast majority of Americans to stay home for the holidays.”

-Yet in the midst of the coronavirus pandemic, and with all the forewarnings that the safest way to celebrate the holiday is at home, it is projected as many as 2.2 million people living in and around Washington, D.C. will opt to travel 50 miles or more from home during the 12-day holiday period.
-More will heed the caveats.
-All-in-all, it still betokens a 27% decline in the number of holiday travelers hailing from the region, compared to this time a year ago, when nearly three million denizens in the region traveled over the bookend holidays.
-The Greater Washington region boasts a populace 6,280,697 strong.

-“This time, both holidays, Christmas Day and New Year’s Day fall on Friday a week apart.
-Under normal circumstances, the number of travelers tends to spike when a holiday occurs on a Friday, creating a three-day weekend.
-Not this time under these existential circumstances posed by the coronavirus,” said John B. Townsend 2nd, AAA Mid-Atlantic’s Manager of Public & Government Affairs.

 Road Trips Will Decline, but Remain Preferred Method of Travel

 Most Americans who decide to travel will do so by car, with road trips accounting for 96% of holiday travel.
-Up to 81 million Americans will travel by car, a decline of at least 25% compared to last year.
+As many as 81 million Americans will travel by car, a decline of at least 25% compared to last year.
 Auto travel is expected to replace some trips previously taken by bus, train or airplane, given the flexibility, security and comfort traveling by car provides.

 |Automobile